11:30 am - 12:00 pm - Registration Open

-- The Multi-Headed Beast – Unlike most of us, pen testing has many heads.
+- Network Pen Testing: Deep Dive – Unlike most of us, pen testing has many heads.
 Get an overview of the pen testing world and the different areas of testing available to better your security posture and to help you discover security gaps that may be putting your company at risk.

 4:00 pm - 4:30 pm - Workshop Wrap-Up